 iPad gives students the ability to go beyond a basic book report.

-In their final project, students demonstrate that they understand the intricate relationship between the setting, the mood and the novel’s themes.
+In their final project, students demonstrate their comprehension of the intricate relationship between setting, mood and the novel’s themes.

 Crafting a meaningful cover.

 Using the Explain Everything app, students design a title page for their final project that visually conveys the novel’s themes.
 Each student creates a unique piece of art that expresses the feelings of growth and rebirth.View Explain Everything in the App Store

 A complete presentation.

 To illustrate the setting’s central role in The Secret Garden, students combine their photos, music and title page into an iMovie montage.
 Emotional and evocative, the final projects show they’ve learned a complex topic through creative mediums.Learn more about iMovie

 With Minecraft, students draw from the novel’s details to build a three-dimensional representation of the story’s setting.
 Rhiannon explains, “In Minecraft, I can actually walk through their understanding of the setting of The Secret Garden.
 I can see the manor house, the garden, and all the elements of setting that they have picked up and put in their re-creation of the garden.”View Minecraft in the App Store